sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/portal-customisation/customise-user-model.md

 ## Introduction

-In this section, you will learn how to customise the User model and the sign-up form for your API consumers.
+In this section, you will learn how to customize the User model and the sign-up form for your API consumers.
-Customising the User model enables the storage of custom data attributes in the User profile.
+Customizing the User model enables the storage of custom data attributes in the User profile.
 Additionally, it allows these attributes to be optionally included in the credentials metadata (therefore accessible by the gateway runtime) and exposed in the user sign-up form.

 This feature enables the implementation of complex business logic when processing API requests.